Silver Flint: Chicago White Stockings

-In his first season with the White Stockings, Flint and Cap Anson split duties piloting the team, which finished 5–12 under Flint and 41–21 under Anson.
-That was Flint's only opportunity as field manager.
+After the 1878 season, Cap Anson signed Flint and his Indianapolis teammate Orator Shafer to the Chicago White Stockings of the National League.
+In his first season with the White Stockings, Flint and Anson split duties managing the team, which finished 5–12 under Flint and 41–21 under Anson.
+That was Flint's only opportunity as manager.
+Flint remained with Chicago for the rest of his playing career, spending eleven seasons almost exclusively as a catcher.